TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 1: Ask
 ---

-In this phase of the analysis process, it is important to identify the audience, business questions and objectives.
+1.1: Identify the audience, business questions and objectives.

 Based on the senario given above, the 3 questions that need to be addressed in order to improve Cylistic's future growth are: